q3769/semver-maven-plugin/README.md

 increments `1.2.3` into `2021.0.0`; `20201225.2.3-beta.1` into `20210131.0.0`; `2021.2.3`
 into `202101.0.0`; `20210131.2.3` into `2021013113.0.0`, etc...

-This goal uses the current calendar datetime as the target `major` number: It tries to increase the accuracy of the current time stamp until the value is larger than the original `major` version number; then uses that time stamp value as the replacement.
-If the original `major` number is too large to replace even when increasing the current time accuracy to milliseconds, then the goal errors out and no update will be performed to the POM.
+This goal uses the current calendar datetime as the target `major` number: It tries to increase the precision of the current time stamp until the value is larger than the original `major` version number; then uses that time stamp value as the replacement.
+If the original `major` number is too large to replace even when increasing the current time precision to milliseconds, then the goal errors out and no update will be performed to the POM.

 ```shell
 mvn semver:calendar-minor